Office of Communications

 - Make sure that any time stamps are turned off on cameras before taking a photograph.

 - Make sure that the camera is set to take the best photograph possible.
 Photographs should be large, in color and high resolution (260 dpi).
-Photographs that are grain, blurry or with subjects that are too small will not be considered for publication.
+Photographs that are grainy, blurry or with subjects that are too small will not be considered for publication.

 - Do not send copyrighted items, songs, videos or other items.
 Permission for these items must be received in writing.
 Corporate logos or photos that have been taken by other publications cannot be reused by the Office of Communications without written permission.
 The Office of Communications will not pursue such requests.